aaron-grau/curic/full-stack-project/readings/mvp-list.md

 * **Bonus**: Google Map API showing events based on location
 * **Bonus**: Suggestions based on event details and user profiles

+Warning!
+The tumblr team are very protective of their copyrights, if you clone this project don't make a url referencing theirs i.e. stumblr, grumblr, humblr, etc.
+Also, be careful about copying their artwork.
+Make your project similar but not identical.

 #### Tumblr
 * Posts form for various post types
 * Feed